stuart-knock/docs/UserGuide/UserGuide.rst

 you should find a number of scripts.
 To start |TVB| you should run the `tvb_start.sh` script.
-You can at any time run the `tvb_start_clean.sh` which will start |TVB| in a clean state, resetting your program database and deleting all the |TVB| created folders.
+You can at any time run the `tvb_start_clean.sh` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.

-To make sure that no processes will remain opened after you use the application, you should always close |TVB| by running the `tvb_stop.sh` script.
+To make sure that no processes will remain open after you use the application, you should always close |TVB| by running the `tvb_stop.sh` script.

+The current |TVB| package was tested on Debian Squeeze and Fedora 16.
+Other Linux flavors might also work as long as you have installed a glibc version of 2.11 or higher.

 On MacOS
 --------

 Unzip the package and it will create a folder TVB_Distribution.
 In this folder you should find a number of scripts and an application package.
 To start |TVB|
+you should double-click on the `tvb.app` application.
+This will launch the TVB software as a background process and will also try to fire a browser window for you to start working with TVB.

-you should double click on the `tvb.app` application.
-You can at any time run the `tvbStartClean.command` which will start tvb in a clean state, resetting your program database and deleting all the |TVB| created folders.
+You can at any time run the `tvbStartClean.command` which will start tvb in a clean state, resetting your program database and deleting all folders created by |TVB|.

-To make sure that no processes will remain opened after you use the application, you should always close |TVB| by running the `tvbStop.command` script.
+To make sure that no processes will remain open after you use the application, you should always close |TVB| by running the `tvbStop.command` script.

+The current |TVB| version was tested on Mac OS X 10.5.8 (Leopard), 10.6.8 (Snow Leopard) and 10.7.2 (Lion) but should also run smoothly on subsequent versions.

 On Windows
 ----------

 Unzip the package and it will create a folder TVB_Distribution.
-In this folder you should find a number of bat scripts and an executable.
-To start |TVB| you should double click on the `tvbStart.exe` executable.
-You can at any time run the `tvbStartClean.bat` which will start |TVB| in a clean state, resetting your program database and deleting all the |TVB| created folders.
+In this folder you should find a number of .bat scripts and an executable.
+To start |TVB| you should double-click on the `tvbStart.exe` executable.
+You can at any time run the `tvbStartClean.bat` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.

+This version was tested on Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).

 .. raw:: pdf